-(1) Raw data file: 'StopSignalTask_raw*.iqdat' (a separate file for each participant)
+(1) Raw data file: 'stopsignaltask_french_raw*.iqdat' (a separate file for each participant)

 values.trialnumber: Number of trials run in a block

-expressions.trialnumber: adjusted Number of trials run in a block (does not count the first one)
+expressions.trialnumber: adjusted Number of trials run in a block (the first trial in each block is regarded as 'practice')

 values.ssd: ssd for the current trial